-Techniques in statistical inference; confidence intervals, hypothesis tests, correlation and regression, analysis of variance, chi-square tests.
+Techniques in descriptive statistics and inference; summarizing data, confidence intervals, hypothesis tests, one-way analysis of variance, power analysis, correlation, simple regression, and multiple regression..
 Emphasis is placed on implementing statistical methods using JMP software and interpreting results.

 Tuition includes access to lecture recordings which are available by streamed video.
 Lecture recordings may also be available by download or on DVD.
 To determine viewing options, contact the Department of Statistics degree program staff at firstname.lastname@example.org.
 Visit the Department of Statistics website to learn more about what to do after registration, including creating your eID (if necessary) and accessing your course.